 Dan is from an island south of Singapore called Australia.
 Once upon a time he was an aspiring musician and songwriter with no Christian background or upbringing.
 But after a lengthy season of investigating Christianity (prompted by some loving musician friends who were following Jesus) he was converted on a warm Melbourne morning over a plate of bacon and eggs.
 Things have never been the same.

 After serving in youth ministry in Melbourne, Dan relocated to Perth in 2014 to study at Trinity Theological College (BTh) to further prepare to serve Jesus and his church.
 According to plan, he received his theology degree.
-To his surprise, however, he also received a Singaporean wife, Pearlyn, with whom he now lives and raises their baby daughter.
+To his surprise, however, he also received a Singaporean wife, Pearlyn, with whom he now lives and raises their daughter and son.

 Dan loves Singaporean food – especially chicken rice, duck rice, wanton noodle, carrot cake, teh + kaya toast, chaw siew bo lo butter buns (this is the short list) – sports, and reading old books.

 Though Seb grew up in a Christian home, it wasn’t until much later that he realised (i) that Christianity wasn’t about how good he was, but how good Jesus is, and (ii) the Bible is how you get to know Jesus in a deep, personal way.

 He studied Physics, but thereafter worked as the lead developer of a trading card game in a Japanese company – edited the rules, determined the mechanics, etc – for two years before coming onboard as a G360 trainee.